dimforge/ncollide/docs/geometric_queries.md

 | `dir`  | The ray propagation direction. |

-The result of a successful ray-cast is given by the `query::RayIntersection`
+The result of a successful ray-cast is given by the `RayIntersection`
 structure:

 | Field    | Description                               |